 Where do I get roadside assistance?

 - Member organizations: Organizations such as AAA and Good Sam specialize in roadside assistance.
 AAA alone has 61 million members.
-Membership may include other perks such as travel and DMV services.
+Membership may include travel discounts and other exclusive perks, as well.

-- Car manufacturers: If you plan on buying a new or certified pre owned vehicle, you may receive complimentary roadside assistance for your warranty period.
+- Car manufacturers: If you plan on buying a new or certified pre-owned vehicle, you may receive complimentary roadside assistance for your warranty period.
 Honda’s roadside assistance lasts three years or 36,000 miles.
-Kia’s is 60 months to 60,000 miles.
+Kia’s is three years from the date of sale.

 How to decide which roadside assistance program is the best for you

-With so many roadside assistance programs available, you might be torn on which one is right for you.
-Cost is an important factor, but it should not be the only one you take into consideration.
-Roadside assistance programs offer varying levels of coverage and additional features that are worth considering.
+With so many roadside assistance programs available, you might be torn.
+Cost is an important factor, but it should not be the only one you consider.
+Roadside assistance programs offer varying levels of coverage and additional features you may benefit from.

 Frequently asked questions

 Most roadside assistance plans will typically give you access to coverage 24/7, regardless of the holiday or time of year.
-That means that you can typically use roadside assistance any day of the week at any time.
+If you run out of fuel, pop a tire or something happens that renders your car undriveable, those are all great times to call your roadside assistance hotline.
 That said, wait times can vary, and if you are in an area with fewer repair shops or towing services, you may have to wait longer for service.
 It’s also worth noting that roadside assistance is generally not automatically included with your car insurance policy and may require a separate purchase.

 In most cases, yes, you can use your roadside assistance for vehicles that aren’t yours.
 That’s because many of the common roadside assistance plans will cover the individual, not the vehicle.
-In other words, if you have a roadside assistance plan, you will likely be able to use that service when you’re behind the wheel, whether or not you’re driving your own vehicle.
-That said, it is typically worth checking with the provider to go with to make sure you will have access to roadside assistance when you need it most.
+That said, it is typically worth checking with your provider to make sure you will have access to roadside assistance when you need it most.